Designations Congruent with Things: Chapter 9

 This is the worst.

-He should have waited until tomorrow to make his life partners proposal when he was not so tired, that was the plan—why is this even happening to him now?
+He should have waited until tomorrow to make his life partners proposal when he wasn’t so tired, that was the plan—why is this even happening to him now?
 Whose idea was this?
 Because it wasn’t his.
-His idea was to do it later, with one argument that he then supported with examples rather than all of them right in a row, one of which didn’t even have any rationale; now he just looks weird and desperate, and his head feels odd and he is anxious.
+His idea was to do it later, with one argument that he then supported with examples rather than all of them right in a row, one of which didn’t even have any rationale; now he just looks weird and desperate, and his head feels odd and he’s anxious.
 Why does he do this to himself?

 Brain, if you’re going to crap out and die young, just—do it now.
 Right now would be extremely convenient for me.